 Transportation Options FAQs

+Are there other ways to get to class rather than driving?
 Absolutely.
-You can use ride the CSU Shuttle or METRA (the Columbus public transportation system).
+You can use the CSU Shuttle or METRA (the Columbus public transportation system).
 You can also carpool, bike, or walk.
 See questions below for more details.

-Yes, the Shuttle runs between Riverpark Campus and Main Campus about every 20 minutes for most of the day.
+Can I use the CSU Shuttle to get to campus?
+Yes, the Shuttle runs between RiverPark Campus and Main Campus about every 20 minutes for most of the day.
 You can also pick it up at Lakebottom Park (near Columbus High School).
-All CSU faculty, staff, and students can ride CSU Shuttle free of charge.
-If you live near a stop, ride the shuttle to save money and avoid the hassle of parking!
+All CSU faculty, staff, and students can ride the CSU Shuttle free of charge.
+For a detailed schedule, please see the Bus Schedule page.

-Yes, the Fall Line Trace is a multi-use path that runs 11 miles from downtown Columbus, through many residential areas, to Psalmond Road in east Columbus.
+Is it possible to walk or bike to campus?
+Yes, the Fall Line Trace is a multi-use path that runs 11 miles from downtown Columbus through many residential areas to Psalmond Road in east Columbus.
 It has an entrance on the main campus.
-Note for bicyclists: the first two miles between the 14th Street Bridge and Fall Line Trace entrance off 10th Avenue require on-street riding.
+NOTE FOR BICYCLISTS: The first two (2) miles between the 14th Street Bridge and Fall Line Trace entrance off 10th Avenue requires street riding.

-Every major building on the Main Campus and Riverpark Campus has bicycle racks nearby, some of which are sheltered.
+Where can I park my bicycle and will it be safe?
+Every major building on Main Campus and the RiverPark Campus has bicycle racks nearby, some of which are sheltered.
 While Columbus is a safe area, it is always advisable to use a sturdy lock.
 U-locks and chains are generally more effective than cable locks.

-Yes, all METRA buses and some CSU Shuttles have bike racks.
+Can I put my bicycle on the bus or shuttle?
+Yes, all METRA buses and some of the CSU Shuttles have bike racks.
 This allows you the flexibility of a multi-modal commute, using a bike for part of your trip and a bus or shuttle for another part.